 With the growth of trade in the market, traffic through the crossing increased, and in 1255, an original wooden bridge was built.
 During a fire in 1310, the Rialto Bridge in Venice was destroyed.
 After that, it was built a stone bridge.

 Today, one of the most famous bridges in Venice, Italy, is an elegant arched stone bridge with arcades on the sides.
 Rialto Bridge is one of the most beautiful bridges in Southern Europe.
+If you’re visiting with young kids, read how to visit Venice with a baby and toddler here.

 #2 Devil’s Bridge, Lucca